Module 0 – getting started

 Attendance

 There are no marks attached to attendance at the timetabled labs or lectures.
-But, of course, you’ll get a better mark on each item of assessment if you learn more – and the way to learn is to use the materials and sessions providing.
-Our experience is that working with other people in the class is beneficial for students.
+But, of course, you’ll get a better mark on each item of assessment if you learn more – and the way to learn is to use the materials and sessions provided in class.
+Our experience is that working with other people in the class is also beneficial for students.
 But everyone is different and if you learn better on your own that’s completely fine!
 What we would ask is that if you feel stuck, that you ask someone for help!

 Lectures